“It is essential to develop AI tools dedicated to construction professionals.”

 What exactly are the main obstacles to the adoption of AI, and how can they be overcome to achieve more sustainable construction?

 There are many obstacles.
-The nature of the data, which is both fragmented and in analog form, poses problems for smaller companies that lack resources.
-The lack of data analysis experts, the high cost of customized solutions and the sometimes mistaken perception of AI as a miracle solution, when simpler systems based on rules or statistical methods may be more suitable, are still holding back its adoption.
+The nature of the data, which is both fragmented and in analogue form, poses problems for smaller companies that lack resources.
+The lack of data analysis experts, the high cost of customized solutions and the sometimes-mistaken perception of AI as a miracle solution, when simpler systems based on rules or statistical methods may be more suitable, are still holding back its adoption.

 Despite this, solutions do exist.
-These include training in AI, systematic data digitization (simple actions like consistent file naming can already make a difference), collaboration between companies (why not with the support of public funding?), and developing secure, anonymized data-sharing solutions (as we’re doing in collaboration with the German Sustainable Building Council, DGNB).
+These include training in AI, systematic data digitization (simple actions like consistent file naming can already make a difference), collaboration between companies (why not with the support of public funding?), and developing secure, anonymized data-sharing solutions.
 The ideal would be to develop solutions across the entire sector, with secure data sharing to identify broader patterns and weak correlations.

 How can AI be used to optimize the energy performance of buildings throughout their life cycle?